Managing the Configuration of a Logical Domain

 Select the networks to which you want to connect the guest and select the following details for each network connection:

 Select the virtual switch in the Map Connection column through which you connect the network to the guest domain.
+The virtual switches or the physical functions available in the selected service domain are listed.

 Do not select SR-IOV option for this network connection.